-- 19.2.11.
-Environment size.
-The Managed Service will add or remove nodes from the Environment as requested by the customer through a support ticket, provided that the Environment does not go under the Minimum Size Requirement.
-All Environment nodes must be covered under the service, so additional fees may apply. - 19.2.12.
-Ubuntu, OpenStack and Kubernetes upgrades.
-The Managed Service will ensure the customer's Environment remains on a supported LTS version of Ubuntu and OpenStack and/or Kubernetes - 19.2.12.1.
-Upgrades will be performed on a per-AZ basis within maintenance windows decided in concert with Customer - 19.2.12.2.
-Downtime should be expected for non-cloud-native workloads that cannot be migrated away from the availability zone undergoing upgrade - 19.2.12.3.
-If cloud utilisation is very high and spare capacity is below 20%, upgrade risks will need to be carefully evaluated with the customer, potentially causing delays or preventing the project from being undertaken - 19.2.13.
-Project work.
-The Managed Service will provide planned upgrades and maintenance Monday to Friday during Canonical working days. - 19.2.14.
-Managed Apps.
-Canonical will manage Applications from its managed applications portfolio.
-Canonical will expose only API and other user-level interfaces of the Applications - 19.3.
+Requirement.
+As all Environment nodes must be covered under the service, additional fees may apply. - 20.2.12.
+For Environments deployed directly from public cloud marketplaces, Customer is responsible for configuring the Environment's upper and lower node limits at the time of deployment, within the options presented by the marketplace listing.
+Customer can request to change these limits via Support ticket or, where possible, directly on the marketplace dashboard. - 20.2.13.
+Ubuntu, OpenStack, and Kubernetes upgrades.
+Managed Services will ensure the customer's Environment remains on a supported LTS version of Ubuntu and OpenStack and/or Kubernetes

+- 20.2.13.1.
+Upgrades will be performed on a per-AZ basis within maintenance windows decided in agreement with Customer. - 20.2.13.2.
+Downtime should be expected for non-cloud-native workloads that cannot be migrated away from the availability zone undergoing upgrade. - 20.2.13.3.
+If cloud utilization is very high and spare capacity is below 20%, upgrade risks will need to be carefully evaluated with the customer, potentially causing delays or preventing the project from being undertaken. - 20.2.13.4.
+For applications deployed directly from public cloud marketplaces, Managed Services will perform upgrades in pre-defined standing maintenance windows.
+These upgrades will be announced with reasonable notice, and Customer may opt to skip to the next standing maintenance window if required. - 20.2.13.5.
+Customer may pin its project to a specific version by asking Managed Services to disable the upgrades.
+Subsequent requests for upgrades will be evaluated. - 20.2.13.6.
+Managed Services will provide planned upgrades and maintenance Monday to Friday during Canonical working days.
+Standing maintenance periods may be pre-appointed following mutual agreements with Customer. - 20.2.13.7.
+Customer may skip upgrades up to three times, after which automated upgrades will be disabled. - 20.2.14.
+Managed Applications.
+Canonical will manage applications from its managed applications portfolio.
+Canonical will expose only API and other user-level interfaces of the applications - 20.2.15.
+No other operations will be provided by Managed Services unless contractually agreed between Canonical and Customer prior to the Environment's deployment. - 20.3.
 Out of scope.
-The Managed Service does not provide: - 19.3.1.
-For managed OpenStack and managed Kubernetes: - 19.3.1.1.
-Managing, monitoring, backup or recovery of the operating system, customer generated data and any applications running within virtual machine instances or Container Instances - 19.3.1.2.
-Support for the ability to run virtual machine instances using images other than those provided by Canonical
+The Managed Service does not provide: